 The provisions of the CARES Act allows taxpayers to increase the eligible business interest expense deduction to 50% for tax years 2019 and 2020.
-If you have already filed your 2019 tax return, you may be eligible to amend the return to take advantage of this provision.
+If you have already filed your 2019 or 2020 tax return, you may be eligible to amend the return to take advantage of this provision.

 Is there tax relief for rental property owners at the state level?